 - Scrub using microfiber cloths or a soft netted sponge to wash away the dried lovebugs.
+You can also use a clay bar, which removes baked-on bugs.
+Clay bars for cars use a resin-like putty solution that can remove harmful dirt from paint.
 Some DIYers choose moistened dryer sheets to help rub lovebugs from car surfaces.

 - Wash the car after removing the smashed lovebugs from the front bumper, grille, and side-view mirrors.
 Apply wax to help prevent the bugs from sticking.
 It will protect the surface from staining.

 Advancements in new vehicle finishes can help reduce the problem of bugs damaging car paint.
 For example, you could consider a ceramic coating or other car protection film for your vehicle.
 You’ll be glad for the extra layer of paint protection.

 However, if you don’t remove the bug masses after a period of time, your car’s finish could end up stained or otherwise harmed.
 In that case, an automotive detail shop might be able to help.
 Their technicians will likely have the tools, products, and skills needed to restore paint imperfections caused by lovebugs.

 If you wondered whether or not car insurance will cover lovebug paint damage, it will not.
 Even with full coverage, lovebug damage is considered cosmetic damage.

 Car warranties also do not cover this type of damage.